javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors/legacy-selectors.md

 # Legacy Selector Syntax

-:::warning Deprecated
+:::warning[Deprecated]
 The string and tuple selector formats on this page are kept for backward compatibility but are deprecated and will be removed in a future major version.
 Use the [object-based selector syntax](../selectors.md) instead.
 :::

-These formats keep working without changes.
-A runtime console warning for string and tuple selectors is planned but is not yet emitted, so existing configurations run silently.
+These formats keep working without changes, but when a rule uses them the plugin emits a one-time runtime console warning encouraging migration to object-based selectors.
 When you are ready to migrate, the [v6 to v7 migration guide](../../releases/migration-guides/v6-to-v7.mdx) covers the full transition, including the [entity selector](../selectors.md#entity-selectors) form.

 ## Overview